John Irving: Personal life

 In 1964, Irving married Shyla Leary, whom he had met at Harvard in 1963 while taking a summer course in German, before traveling to Vienna with IES Abroad.
 They have two sons, Colin and Brendan.
 The couple divorced in the early 1980s.
 In 1987, he married Janet Turnbull, who had been his publisher at Bantam-Seal Books and is now one of his literary agents.
-They have a daughter, Eva Everett, born in 1991.
-Irving has homes in Vermont, Toronto, and Pointe au Baril, Ontario.
-On December 13, 2019, Irving became a Canadian citizen, and plans to keep his US citizenship, commenting that he reserves the right to be outspoken about the United States and his dislike of Donald Trump, whom he referred to as vulgar, narcissistic, and xenophobic.
+They have one daughter, actor and writer Eva Everett Irving.

+Irving has homes in Toronto and Pointe au Baril, Ontario.
+On December 13, 2019, Irving became a Canadian citizen.
+He has said he plans to keep his U.S. citizenship, reserving the right to be outspoken about the United States and his dislike of Donald Trump.

 Irving was diagnosed with prostate cancer in 2007 and subsequently had a radical prostatectomy.

-Irving is a second cousin of academic and convicted murderer Amy Bishop.
+Irving is a second cousin of academic Amy Bishop, who was convicted of perpetrating the 2010 University of Alabama in Huntsville shooting.

 In 2018, Irving was an honorary degree recipient at Williams College.